gaokun12/DFORL/README.md

 # README

+DFOL is a software which learns first-order logic progrrmas from larger knowledge graph.

 ## Experimantal Environments:

 The list shows the explicit software in the DFOL and the corresponding version.
 The versions in the parameter indicate the actual software versions used in the author's environment.